Common Reasons Why a Pool Motor may Fail Early

 Bad Environment

 The single most common reason for pump failure in any climate is bad environment.
 Many homeowners do not realize how long their pool equipment is in the sun, or they may not be aware of a sprinkler nearby or run-off from the roof during heavy rain.
 But for the most part, the shadier and drier the environment, the slower the motor will rust and corrode and eventually fail.
-Rust, corrosion or warping of the outer shell of the motor is tell tale sign of this.
+Rust, corrosion or warping of the outer shell of the motor is tell-tale sign of this.
 It also may come from underneath, if too much ground or debris is allowed to build up around or underneath your pool equipment.
-Always keep the bushes and other growth away from you equipment pad by trimming them back on a regular basis.
+Always keep the bushes and other growth away from your equipment pad by trimming them back on a regular basis.

 Distance from Equipment to Pool